-Teachers are recruited through various avenues, including the UT Tyler Job Portal, UTTUA Website, Region 7 Employment, TASA Job Portal, as well as through job fairs.
+Teachers are recruited through various avenues, including the UT Tyler Job Portal, UTTUA Website, Region 7 Employment, TASA Job Portal, as well as through job fairs, and online search engines.
 The charter requires a Bachelor's degree for all teachers per state law, and certification for those in the core subject areas of Math, Science, English/Language Arts, and Social Studies.
 The charter works to employ certified teachers in all subject areas and actively promotes enrollment in an EPP/Intern program, either through UT Tyler's programs or outside providers.
 The charter boasts a competitive salary schedule that builds on experience, loyalty to the district, and promotion to Distinguished Teacher status.
 Teachers are provided competitive benefits, including free medical coverage for the employee and low-cost premiums for dependents.
-Full tuition scholarships are also provided to employees, their spouses, and dependent children.
+Full tuition scholarships are also provided to employees and dependent children.
 Employees are expected to pursue their Masters as part of their promotion plan to Distinguished Teacher.
 They have 8 years to complete this requirement.

 Teachers are supported through an instructional coaching model.
 Benchmark and survey data help drive the need for continued improvement and professional development for teachers.
 The curriculum team evaluates student and teacher data to make recommendations for professional development to the Superintendent.
-Teachers complete year-end portfolios that are reviewed and assessed for areas of growth and assigned professional development based on those needs.
-Staff participates in various training including, New Hire and PBL training, Personalized Learning training, RTI training, Leader in Me training, security/safety/emotional trauma training, and content-specific TEKS training, as well as content-specific resources and technology support training.
+Staff participates in various training including, New Hire and PBL training, Personalized Learning training, RTI training, Leader in Me training, Autism training, security/safety/emotional trauma training, and content-specific TEKS training, as well as contentspecific resources and technology support training.